Daily | from 12.00pm

 Next to the d’Arry’s Verandah there are two other dining options at d’Arenberg: Polly’s Wine Lounge that is now utilising the space of the old cellar door, offering regional platters plus wine by the glass or bottle – all of which can be taken outside into the garden.
 A beautiful way for a relaxing rest on a busy day with wine tasting.

-The much acclaimed d’Arenberg Cube Restaurant on level three of the Cube has (as of 2 April 2020) closed it doors, but has reopened as of July and is now housing a more relaxed offering, serving coffee, casual food and of course, d’Arenberg’s acclaimed wines again.
+The much acclaimed d’Arenberg Cube Restaurant on level three of the Cube has (as of 2 April 2020) closed it doors, but has reopened as of July and is now housing Eat@Polly's: a relaxed set-up, serving coffee, casual food (from $ 10 to $ 18) and of course, d’Arenberg’s acclaimed wines again.
+Access to Eat@Polly's is included in the Cube general admission ticket.
+No bookings taken.